curzon01/mqtt2sql/README.md

 ## History data

-The default database objects created by this scripts enables history data as default.
-The table `mqtt` contains current data received from subscription and the table `mqtt_history` contains the historical data.
+Table `mqtt_history` contains data history from table `mqtt` changes received by the MQTT subscription.
 The default setup is storing only changed values within `mqtt_history`.

+Database objects created by this scripts enables history data as default.

 ### History control

-Two columns in `mqtt` table controls whether and how the historical data are saved:
+History data creation depends on two columns in `mqtt` table:

-- column `history_enable` controls whether a topic should be saved in the history (1) or not (0).
+- column `history_enable` actuate whether topic payload is saved in history (1) or not (0).
-- column `history_diffonly` controls whether all incoming value changes should be saved in the history (0) or only if there was a change in the topic value (1).
+- column `history_diffonly` actuate whether topic payload is saved in history if it is different to previously (1) or always (0).
+Note: this column setting neglected if `history_enable` is 0.

 #### Change history control for exiting records